JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7899 days**.

-And here is a just a random fact -  **Buckingham Palace has over six hundred rooms**.
+And here is a just a random fact -  **Every year Alaska has about 5,000 earthquakes, 1,000 of which measure above 3.5 on the Richter scale**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)